Malaysia's Maybank Q2 profit drops 52% due to coronavirus | Business

 Malaysia's Maybank Q2 profit drops 52% due to coronavirus

 Maybank's net profit for the April-June period was 942 million ringgit ($225.95 million), compared with 1.9 billion ringgit a year ago, and lagging behind a 1.64-billion-ringgit estimate by analysts in a Refinitiv poll.
-Revenue fell 9.7% to 11.8 billion ringgit.
+Revenue fell 9.7% to 11.8 billion ringgit, but bank bosses said the worst of the economic impact may have passed.

-The bank's net interest income fell 6.9% and Islamic Banking income dropped 10.8%, its income statement showed.
-Net fund-based income fell 7.8% due to a blanket moratorium for fixed rate financing and a cut in interest rate.
-But fee-based income rose 5%, buoyed by better investment and trading returns, and better unrealised gain on financial assets and investments.

 Malaysian economy shrunk 17.1% in the second quarter, plunging into its first contraction since the 2009 financial crisis, as COVID-19 ravaged businesses and prompted the central bank to sharply cut its GDP forecast for this year. ($1 = 4.1690 ringgit)